 Risk factors include;

-- Carotid artery disease, a condition in which the two large blood vessels in the neck become narrowed or blocked
+- Carotid artery disease, a condition in which one or both of the two large blood vessels in the neck become narrowed or blocked

 - Heart rhythm problem (atrial fibrillation)

 - Heart valve problem

 - High levels of fat in the blood (hyperlipidemia)